Aigboje Aig-Imoukhuede: Philanthropy

-He is the founder and chairman of the Aig-Imoukhuede Foundation, an independent non-profit that seeks to transform public service delivery and increase access to quality primary healthcare.
+He is the founder and chairman of the Aig-Imoukhuede Foundation, an independent non-profit that seeks to transform public service delivery across Africa.
 The Foundation partners with Oxford University's Blavatnik School of Government, for several capacity-building initiatives for African public servants.
 Amongst the several capacity-building initiatives is the AIG Scholarships that send qualified African public servants to the University of Oxford for a Master of Public Policy degree.
 The AIG Public Leaders Programme is an asynchronous executive training for senior level public servants across Africa.
 Beyond capacity building, the foundation provides support on reform projects within the public service, championing digitalisation, culture change and personnel management.

 Aig-Imoukhuede is the first African co-chairman of the Global Business Coalition on Health (GBC Health) and the chairman of Friends of the Global Fund – Africa (Friends Africa).
 In 2010, he made a $1 million contribution to the Global Fund, and he has since made donations to the Global Fund through the 'Gift from Africa' campaign.

 He is currently the chairman of ABCHealth, a regional non-profit established by the Aliko Dangote Foundation and GBCHealth.
 He is also a director of the Private Sector Health Alliance of Nigeria (PSHAN).
 In 2019, Aigboje initiated the Adopt-A-Healthcare-Facility Programme (ADHFP).

 He is also the vice chairman of Global Citizen Nigeria and through a partnership with the Nigeria Sovereign Investment Fund (NSIA), has created the Nigerian Solidarity Support Fund (NSSF).